English

 3. If any Research Scholar gets three or more Cs overall, then he/she will be asked to leave the Graduate School.

-4. At the end of the Graduate School, the over all performance should be B+ (65%) or above.
+4. At the end of the Graduate School, the overall performance should be B+ (65%) or above.

 5. Any Research Scholar satisfactorily fulfils all the above norms is said to clear the Graduate School successfully.

-6. All Research Scholars must clear all Graduate School courses before they submit their thesis to the Jawaharlal Nehru University.
+6. All Research Scholars must clear all core Graduate School courses before they submit their thesis to the Jawaharlal Nehru University.

 8. All Indian Research Scholars should pass the CSIR/UGC NET JRF (or at least Lecturership (LS)) within two years of joining IUCAA.